 “These youth are inspiring,” said Ashley.
 “I am excited about what they will be able to do to share the message of sustainable enjoyment of the outdoors.”

 The Minnesota State Advocate for Leave No Trace, Teri Fick, joined Ashley.
-Teri told the Green Crew members she was excited to have the Izaak Walton League join LNT as a Community Partner.
+Teri told the Green Crew members she was excited to have the Izaak Walton League join Leave No Trace as a Community Partner.
 She is enthusiastic about supporting the Green Crew’s goals of training over 1,000 community members per year.
-“The mission of LNT is to use the power of science, education, and stewardship to ensure a sustainable future for the outdoors and the planet.
+“The mission of Leave No Trace is to use the power of science, education, and stewardship to ensure a sustainable future for the outdoors and the planet.
 Engaging youth to carry that message forward is critical to our success.
 The Green Crew is an exciting addition to this effort.
 When I look around the room at the incredible youth that took the time this weekend to learn how to teach Leave No Trace, it gives me great hope,” said Terri.

-What is next for the Green Crew’s LNT Program?
+What is next for the Green Crew’s Leave No Trace Program?

-The newly certified LNT Trainers are now ready to launch an expansive training schedule through the spring, summer, and fall ahead.
-They will facilitate trainings at a variety of schools and community gatherings in addition to hosting Scout units and Church Groups for weekly Citizen Science projects.
-The Green Crew will also welcome youth groups of all kinds for a “Green Weekend” at the Chapter House, including Leave No Trace training and a conservation service project.
+The newly certified Leave No Trace Trainers are now ready to launch an expansive training schedule through the spring, summer, and fall ahead.
+They will facilitate training at various schools and community gatherings and host Scout units and Church Groups for weekly Citizen Science projects.
+The Green Crew will also welcome youth groups for a “Green Weekend” at the Chapter House, including Leave No Trace training and a conservation service project.

 You can get involved in Leave No Trace and the Green Crew!